FAQ

 I haven’t been to Oxford or Cambridge, is it worth me applying?

 Definitely.
-We are looking for the best future practitioners, irrespective of their place of study.
+We are looking for the most innovative, precise and strategic practitioners, irrespective of their place of study.

 I have a disability, how will 11KBW arrange for any reasonable adjustments I need?